22040 Organisation and Organising, 5 cr

 Non-scheduled work: 108 h

-Lectures 14 h, seminars 12 h (including presentation of readings) and self-study 107 h (including readings, writing of reading diaries, and preparation of seminar presentations)
+Lectures 14 h, seminars 12 h (including presentation and discussion of course readings) and self-study 107 h (including readings, writing of short papers and a course essay, exam preparation)

 Obligatory course readings include journal articles and book chapters, to be announced through Moodle.
 Additional course literature may be provided during the course.